 Ground Zeroes and The Phantom Pain saw a marked shift in the Metal Gear Solid format.
-In a similar way to The Legend of Zelda: Breath of the Wild, the games took the essential elements of the Metal Gear series and spun them anew within a sandbox environment.
+In a similar way to The Legend of Zelda: Tears of the Kingdom, the games took the essential elements of the Metal Gear series and spun them anew within a sandbox environment.

-A game known for enclosed environments where you had to identify and navigate enemy patrols, became an open space for you to assert control over.
-The change in philosophy rejuvenated the series and any sequel should continue that, better tying together the wealth of changes Metal Gear Solid 5 introduced.
+It was a big deal for a series known for enclosed environments where you had to identify and navigate enemy patrols, to instead offer an open space over which you could gradually exert control.
+The change in philosophy rejuvenated the series and any sequel should continue that trend, better tying together the wealth of changes Metal Gear Solid 5 introduced.

 In the first Metal Gear, Snake kills the doppelganger (aka 'Venom' Snake) and in Metal Gear 2 he kills the real Big Boss.

-There are many places where Metal Gear Solid 6 could pick up the story but a likely candidate would be right after the events of 5, either as Big Boss establishing Outer Heaven, his renegade state, and developing the Metal Gear walking battle tank - which would give fans a chance to re-meet characters like Grey Fox and Dr Pettrovich, though from a new perspective; or, Konami could take the opportunity to remake the original Metal Gear games in the glory of the Fox Engine, giving players a modern exploration of the story first told on the MSX2 back in 1987.
+There are many places where Metal Gear Solid 6 could pick up the story, but a likely candidate would be right after the events of Metal Gear Solid 5, potentially as Big Boss establishes Outer Heaven, his renegade state, and developing the Metal Gear walking battle tank.
+This would give fans a chance to re-meet characters like Grey Fox and Dr Pettrovich, though from a new perspective.
+Alternatively, Konami could take a leaf out of Metal Gear Rising: Revengeance's book and focus on the future of Metal Gear and the long-term consequences of its characters' actions.

 While Konami disputes it, many people feel Metal Gear Solid 5 is unfinished.
-The game’s final mission, Episode 51, was literally cut from the game, so there is little resolution with Eli, Big Boss’ clone.
-At one point he steals a mech from your base and disappears and you just never give chase.
-While The Phantom Pain’s collector’s edition revealed what would have happened in the cut mission, it would be great to actually be able to play that final part, and see Eli, the boy soldier become Liquid Snake, your nemesis throughout Metal Gear Solid 1, 2, and 4.
+The game’s final mission, Episode 51, was literally cut from the game, so there is little resolution when it comes to Eli, Big Boss’ clone.
+At one point he steals a mech from your base and disappears, but, thanks to the cut mission, you never end up giving chase.
+While The Phantom Pain’s collector’s edition revealed what would have happened in the cut mission, it would be great to actually be able to play that final part and to see Eli, the boy soldier, become Liquid Snake, your nemesis throughout Metal Gear Solid 1, 2, and 4.

-Hideo Kojima’s departure from Konami doesn’t have to spell the end for Metal Gear Solid, but if it’s going to continue its most famous series then it’s got a lot to live up to.
+Hideo Kojima’s departure from Konami doesn’t have to spell the end for Metal Gear Solid.
+However, if the publisher wants to continue its most famous series, then it better be ready to fill some rather large boots.